EP-Visual-Design/covid19-dashboard/docus/docs/d05-code.md

 ---

 Technologies behind the site.
-Coding langugaes, libraries, and tools are used to build the Covid19 Dashboard.
+Coding langugaes, libraries, and tools used to build the Covid19 Dashboard.

 ## Code